kedanco/100-days-kallaway-log/README.md

 If I continue this momentum, finishing Udemy courses & front-end cert may seem so crazy after all :)

 **Link(s) to work**: https://codepen.io/kedanco/pen/dJbPdJ

+### Day 84: 12th December Tuesday, 2017

+**Today's Progress**: YDKJS Chapter 3, FCC Twitch project

+**Thoughts**: Today was good reading and practise on Javascript, because immediately after learning about IIFE (Immediately Invoked Function Expressions) - I needed to use it in the Twitch project.
+Took longer than expected fiddling with the API call, and somehow some of my jQuery code didn't work properly but it's fine.

+The biggest issue was looping AJAX calls in a for loop and I had to use the IIFEs to ensure each AJAX call that operated asynchronously was able to get its respective values.
+The error was that all the values came from the last AJAX call and I knew something had to be wrong with the loop.

+As usual, there were loads of room for improvement for my CSS skills..
+Man I've to find a time to really hone and practise my CSS habits.

+**Link(s) to work**: